nikkpap/The_Channelizer/README.md

 dist\The_Channelizer.exe

-⚠️ Receiver compatibility
+⚠️ Compatibility Note

 Receiver database formats are often firmware-specific.

-A file passing The_Channelizer verification means that it is structurally consistent with the implemented format profile.
-It does not guarantee that every receiver model or firmware revision will accept the generated file.
+A file passing verification means it is structurally consistent with the currently implemented profile.
+It does not guarantee that every receiver or firmware version will accept it.

-For new receiver formats or compatibility reports, please include:

-Receiver brand/model
-Firmware version
-Export format
+If you find a compatibility issue, please report:

+receiver model

-The_Channelizer version
+firmware version

+source file type

-Operation performed
+operation performed
-Error / receiver behavior

-Real receiver exports are extremely useful for improving compatibility.

-🤝 Discussions, testing & ideas

-The project is open to:

-receiver format research

-compatibility reports

-sample exports

-populated-favorite CHL samples

-SDX Mode 1 test files

-UI improvements

-translations

-bug reports

-feature ideas

-A public brainstorming is better than no brainstorming :) Cheers!

-👨‍💻 Development

-The_Channelizer is built with:

-Python

-PyQt6

-SQLite

-JSON

-zlib

-binary receiver structure parsing

-receiver-specific format adapters

-a common internal conversion / merge model

-The application remains intentionally conservative with receiver data: unsupported or insufficiently validated destructive operations are kept disabled rather than guessed.
+expected result

+actual result / error

-📬 Community
+🤝 Community

 ALU DEV TEAM @ 2026
 Nikolaos K. Paridis シ (nikkpap)

 📧 nikkpap@gmail.com

 💬 Telegram — The_Channelizer

 💻 GitHub — nikkpap/The_Channelizer

+Open for discussions and ideas.

+A public brainstorming is better than no brainstorming :) Cheers!

+👨‍🔧 About the developer

+Civil Engineer, with passion in Technology... home-projects, mods, and everything that needs further development...

-📌 Current version
+📌 Current Version

 The_Channelizer v3.0

-Version numbering continues from v3.0 onward.

-❤️ Final note
+❤️ Final Note

 Keep your original receiver export, test generated files carefully, and share what you learn.